Daniel Filipacchi: Career

 Filipacchi acquired the venerable Cahiers du cinéma in 1964.
-Cahiers was in serious financial trouble and its owners convinced Filipacchi to buy a majority share in order to save it from ruin.
-Filipacchi hired a number of his own people and redesigned the journal to look more modern, zippy, and youth-appealing.
-After the revolutionary May 1968 events in France and the subsequent evolution of Cahiers into a more political forum under the influence of the Maoist director Jean-Luc Godard and others, Filipacchi wanted out of the magazine and sold his share in 1969.
+Cahiers was in serious financial trouble and its owners appealed to Filipacchi to buy a majority share in order to save it from ruin.
+He hired a number of new people and redesigned the journal to look more modern, zippy, and youth-appealing.
+The revolutionary May 1968 events in France affected the subsequent evolution of Cahiers into a more political forum, under the influence of Maoist director Jean-Luc Godard and others.
+Filipacchi lost interest in the magazine and sold his share in 1969.